-- Criteria for analyzing the syllabus - Analysis of the syllabi for the elementary education in India - Characteristics & Mechanism of the preparation of textbook. - Pedagogical analysis, concept mapping. - Criteria for Text book Evaluation: Physical Aspects, presentation of content and its organization in the text books - a.
+- Criteria for analyzing the syllabus - Analysis of the syllabi for the elementary education in India - ■ Characteristics & Mechanism of the preparation of textbook. - Pedagogical analysis, concept mapping. - - a.
 Content and Organization of curriculum.

 b.
 Methodology of development of curricular materials viz., workbooks, teacher handbooks.